 Would these pasture crops meet their nutritional requirement?

 Of course yes.
-Ruminant animals like cattle, goat, and sheep can synthesize enough protein, vitamins, and minerals needed for their body development through the actions of the microorganisms in the rumen, the largest of the four stomach compartments of ruminant animals.
+Ruminant animals like cattle, goats, and sheep can synthesize enough protein, vitamins, and minerals needed for their body development through the actions of the microorganisms in the rumen, the largest of the four stomach compartments of ruminant animals.

-Firstly, if you allow your animals graze early in the morning, you are taking a huge risk because most times parasites such as worms or their eggs are always at the back of the pasture crops.
-Unknowingly, your animals may eat these parasites along with the pasture crops; this may result in infections that, if not properly managed, could lead to loss of the animals.
+Firstly, if you allow your animals to graze early in the morning, you are taking a huge risk because most times parasites such as worms or their eggs are always at the back of the pasture crops.
+Unknowingly, your animals may eat these parasites along with the pasture crops; this may result in infections that, if not properly managed, could lead to the loss of the animals.

 Secondly, the moisture content of pasture crops is always very high during the early hours of the day.
 If your animals graze very early in the morning, they may likely develop bloat or diarrhea.
 Hours around 10 am are better for grazing.

 The best method of grazing livestock is the cut-and-carry method.
-Here, the animals are not allowed to graze instead the pasture crops are harvested, cured and fed to the animals.
+Here, the animals are not allowed to graze instead the pasture crops are harvested, cured, and fed to the animals.
 This method allows maximum utilization and accessibility of the nutrients in the feed; also, the risk of parasite ingestion is highly minimized.

-Nutritionally, wet grasses or legumes are not advisable because what cattle, goat, and sheep need is the dry matter in the forage crops.
+Nutritionally, wet grasses or legumes are not advisable because what cattle, goats, and sheep need is the dry matter in the forage crops.
 The dry matter is also known as roughages, it aids the better functioning of their digestive system.

 It is very important to note that the nutritional composition of these forage crops can be greatly influenced by fertilizer application in your pasture.
-The level of fertility of the pasture has a direct influence on the nutrient composition of the forage crops, hence, it is highly advisable to apply fertilizers to pasture for better yield.
+The level of fertility of the pasture has a direct influence on the nutrient composition of the forage crops, hence, it is highly advisable to apply fertilizers to the pasture for better yield.

 To cap it all on the nutritional benefits of these pasture crops; the nutrient composition of these crops varies with their level of maturity.
 Young pasture crops have high nutrient contents than matured forage crops, hence, it is recommended to harvest or graze animals on pasture at an interval of 6 weeks to enable the animals to get the best out of the pasture always.